MiemieMethod/bedrock-docs/docs/refs/data-driven/blockception/entity/behavior/components/look_at_player.md

 //// define
 `look_time`：<samp>array</samp>

-- Time range to look at the entity.
+- Time range to look at the nearest player.

 ////